Introduction to umbilical hernia:

 What is an umbilical hernia?

 The umbilical cord is a strong, flexible pipeline.
-It carries a mother’s lifeblood to her child, and anything that might harm the child is removed by her mother.
+It carries nutrition, oxygen, and life support from a mother’s lifeblood to her child.
+And in the other direction, waste products from the child are eliminated by her mother.
 This conduit enters the baby between the two rectus abdominus muscles of the abdominal wall.
 These two muscles (which we later try to keep firm with sit-ups) are connected by a white line of tough fibrous tissue called the linea alba.
 The umbilical ring is a small hole (about 1/2 inch in diameter) through which the umbilical cord passes into the belly.
 Usually, after the umbilical cord is cut and the stump begins to wither and fall off, the umbilical ring closes and the linea alba becomes a smooth, unbroken band.

 If the umbilical ring is still open, the child has an umbilical hernia.
 The belly button “pooches” out, and gets bigger if the baby is crying or straining.
 Sometimes it looks almost like a balloon.
 When the baby is relaxed, this balloon can be gently pushed back into the belly — only to reemerge a few minutes later.